 Inside the Stalk

 While you break open the sunflower, peal the stem in half as well.
 Kids can see what the inside of a stem looks and feels like.
 If they have ever seen inside of a flower stem, they will notice that a sunflower stalk looks a little different.

 Inside they may find hollow spots, different colors, and different textures.
 Use a microscope to get a closer look.

 Maybe you are learning about photosynthesis and how plants produce their own food.
 If so, your kids will know that the stem plays an important role in moving water and nutrients through a plant.

 Your kids may also notice that they stem along with the leaves look almost furry.
 Getting a closer look is a great way to practice making observations.
 There is so much science to learn just from one sunflower plant!

 I hope this post provided you with ideas and inspiration to get you excited about exploring sunflowers with your kids.
 Don't forget to download your copy of the parts of a sunflower diagram below.

 These printables were created by Nature Inspired Learning and are for personal use only in your home or classroom.
-They are designed to be a tool that can be used for early learning success.
 All of these free sunflower printables are for non-commercial use.
-Have questions, send me an email at firstname.lastname@example.org
+See full disclosure.
+Have questions, send me an email at julie (at) natureinspiredlearning (dot) com